itsjohnye/Lead-iOS-Demo/README.md

 3. Run it:

-  -to test the UI, run it on the Simulator.
+    -- to test the UI, run it on the Simulator.

-  -to test the VPN connection, run it on a real iOS device.
+    -- to test the VPN connection, run it on a real iOS device.

 ### Customizing